awsdocs/aws-doc-sdk-examples/swift/example_code/transcribe-streaming/README.md

 #### Transcribe an audio file

-This example shows you how to generate a transcription of a source audio file using Amazon Transcribestreaming.
+This example shows you how to generate a transcription of a source audio file using Amazon Transcribe streaming.

 <!--custom.scenario_prereqs.transcribe-streaming_Scenario_StreamEvents.start-->